-With no time to pass, Dungey and SU were forced to throw short passes all night long and failed to develop any long, momentum-changing plays they sorely needed.
+With no time to pass, Dungey and SU were forced to settle for short passes all night long and failed to develop any long, momentum-changing plays they sorely needed.
 The Orange’s pass-reliant offense already struggles to run the ball.
-So when Syracuse can’t throw deep they are basically left with one option on the offensive side of the ball: short passes to the outside.
+So when Syracuse can’t throw deep it’s basically left with one option on the offensive side of the ball: short passes to the outside.
 And then Orange goes from the new fast to the extremely predictable.

 Scott Shafer knows that and he likely had that in mind when he implored his game plan on Saturday.
-He called tons of blitzes and knew if he could expose SU’s weakest part of its offense it would create a domino effect.
-And unfortunately for Syracuse, that is exactly what happened.
+He called tons of blitzes and knew he could create a domino effect if he exposed Syracuse’s weakest unit.
+And that is exactly what happened.

 Obviously, Eric Dungey made plenty of mistakes Saturday night that would’ve happened regardless.
 He didn’t play as good as he usually does and same goes for the Syracuse running backs.
 By no means is this a perfect team with a bad offensive line.
 Syracuse has more than just one problem.
 But with a daunting schedule looming, many were worried about the secondary.
 However, after Saturday’s shocking loss SU’s biggest concern is now its offensive line.